+A lot of people wonder "Does fantasy football cost money?"
+The answer is: Only if you want it to.
 In 2010, over 74% of the 30 million fantasy sports players who entered a contest (or used league software) competed in leagues with no monetary prize, according to an IPSOS research report.
 In these cases, fantasy football was completely free.

 But for others, just as watching NFL games is enhanced by the experience of fantasy football, fantasy football is enhanced by the money involved.
 In these leagues, money is pooled, and a reward structure is determined before starting the league.
 It's paid out at the close of the season.

 Fantasy football isn't considered gambling because it is a contest of analytical and predictive skill.
 You won't be betting on specific games, but rather on a collection of players across an entire 16-week season.

 As of 2017, it is legal to bet on fantasy sports.
 The Unlawful Internet Gambling and Enforcement Act of 2006 (UIGEA), which establishes the legal guidelines for online gambling, created a haven for any fantasy or simulation sports game that:

 "has an outcome that reflects the relative knowledge of the participants, or their skill at physical reaction or physical manipulation (but not chance), and, in the case of a fantasy or simulation sports game, has an outcome that is determined predominantly by accumulated statistical results of sporting events..."

 In short, gambling games emphasize luck, whereas fantasy football emphasizes skill.
 (More on the skill required is upcoming in how to draft your team, set a team, and manage the waiver wire.)